-- Any boxing contest or exhibition governed by the provisions of Chapter 467 - Live entertainment in a non-gaming facility with a maximum seating capacity of less than 200 (d) - Live entertainment that is provided at a trade show (g) - Music performed by musicians who move constantly through the audience if no other form of live entertainment is afforded to the patrons (h) - Live entertainment provided in the common area of a shopping mall (j) - Live entertainment that is incidental to an amusement ride, emotion simulator or similar digital, electronic mechanical or electromechanical attraction (l) - Live entertainment that is provided to the public in an outdoor area, without any requirements for the payment of and admission charge or the purchase of any food, refreshments or merchandise (m) - An outdoor concert (n) - Race events at a racetrack in the state is part of the NASCAR Nextel Cup Series, or its successor racing series, and all races associated therewith (o) - Live entertainment provided in a restaurant which is incidental to any other activities conducted in the restaurant or which only serves as ambiance so long as there is no charge to the patrons for that entertainment (p). - Those are not, however, all of the exemptions.
-The definition of "live entertainment" under N.R.S. § 368A.090(b) excludes, among other things: - Instrumental or vocal music in a restaurant, lounge or similar area if the music does not routinely rise to the volume that interferes with casual conversation and if such music would not generally cause patrons to watch as well as listen (1) - Performances at certain licensed gaming establishments where the "performers stroll continuously throughout the facility" (3)

-- Performances in certain areas of certain licensed gaming establishments "which enhance the theme of the establishment or attract patrons to the areas of the performances, as long as any seating provided in the immediate area of the performers is limited to seating at slot machines or gaming tables" (4) - Entertainment provided by patrons.
-(6)
+- Live entertainment that is provided at a trade show (g) - Music performed by musicians who move constantly through the audience if no other form of live entertainment is afforded to the patrons (h) - Live entertainment provided in the common area of a shopping mall (j) - Live entertainment that is incidental to an amusement ride, emotion simulator or similar digital, electronic mechanical or electromechanical attraction (l) - Live entertainment that is provided to the public in an outdoor area, without any requirements for the payment of and admission charge or the purchase of any food, refreshments or merchandise (m) - An outdoor concert (n) - Race events at a racetrack in the state is part of the NASCAR Nextel Cup Series, or its successor racing series, and all races associated therewith (o) - Live entertainment provided in a restaurant which is incidental to any other activities conducted in the restaurant or which only serves as ambiance so long as there is no charge to the patrons for that entertainment (p). - Those are not, however, all of the exemptions.
+The definition of "live entertainment" under N.R.S. § 368A.090(b) excludes, among other things: - Instrumental or vocal music in a restaurant, lounge or similar area if the music does not routinely rise to the volume that interferes with casual conversation and if such music would not generally cause patrons to watch as well as listen (1) - Performances at certain licensed gaming establishments where the "performers stroll continuously throughout the facility" (3) - Performances in certain areas of certain licensed gaming establishments "which enhance the theme of the establishment or attract patrons to the areas of the performances, as long as any seating provided in the immediate area of the performers is limited to seating at slot machines or gaming tables" (4)